 If you like this recipe you may also enjoy these other delicious stews:

-This quick and easy turkey stew recipe is wonderfully piquant, filled with greens and is both hearty and light.
+This quick and easy turkey stew recipe is wonderfully piquant, hearty and satisfying.
+It’s filled with butternut squash and greens to nourishing your body.

 - 3 tablespoons olive oil